-From installation plate center to unit's right side is 4.
+From installation plate center to unit's right side is (4).

-- (B) : For left side piping, piping connection for liquid should be about 5 from this line. - : For left side piping, piping connection for gas should be about @ from this line. - 1 Mount the installation plate on the wall with 5 screws or more (at least 5 screws).
-(If mounting the unit on the concrete wall, consider using anchor bolts.) - Always mount the installation plate horizontally by aligning the marking-off line with the thread and using a level gauge. - 2 Drill the piping plate hole with ø70 mm hole-core drill. - Line according to the left and right side of the installation plate.
+- B : For left side piping, piping connection for liquid should be about 5 from this line. - : For left side piping, piping connection for gas should be about 6 from this line. - 1 Mount the installation plate on the wall with 5 screws or more (at least 5 screws).
+(If mounting the unit on the concrete wall, consider using anchor bolts.) - Always mount the installation plate horizontally by aligning the marking-off line with the thread and using a level gauge. - 2 Drill the piping plate hole with Ø70 mm hole-core drill. - Line according to the left and right side of the installation plate.
 The meeting point of the extended line is the center of the hole.
 Another method is by putting measuring tape at position as shown in the diagram above.
-The hole center is obtained by measuring the distance namely 128 mm for left and right hole respectively. - Drill the piping hole at either the right or the left and the hole should be slightly slanting to the outdoor
+The hole center is obtained by measuring the distance namely 130 mm for right hole. - Drill the piping hole at either the right or the left and the hole should be slightly slanting to the outdoor side.